 Advantages: You get to be the official project coordinator and scientific leader, but with much less administrative burden.

 Disadvantages: You still need to do some of the administrative work that cannot be delegated.

 Solution #2 – Assign a professional coordinator, while keeping the scientific leadership role

 This solution is more creative, efficient and proven to make sense to many evaluators if done correctly.

-Experience shows that the evaluators are looking for robust management structures, in which each of the management roles is executed by people with the relevant expertise.
+Experience shows that the evaluators are looking for robust management structures, in which each of the management roles is executed by individuals with the most relevant expertise.

-Advantages: Being the Scientific leader of the project, perse.
+Advantages: Being the Scientific leader of the project.
 The project coordination burden is no longer in your court.